GT-McDowell-Lab/PyCAC/docs/chapter5/run.md

 Set the style of running CAC.

-`total_step` is the total time step of dynamic CAC, or the total increment of quasistatic CAC, or the total time step of dynamic simulations in hybrid CAC.
+`simulation_step` is the total time step of dynamic CAC, or the total increment of quasistatic CAC, or the total time step of dynamic simulations in hybrid CAC.

 `time_step`, in unit of ps, is the time step for dynamic or hybrid CAC.

-Note that if the model is read from a `cac_in.restart` file, the `total_step` is added to the time stamp of the restart file, instead of overriding it.
+Note that if the model is read from a `cac_in.restart` file, the `simulation_step` is added to the time stamp of the restart file, instead of overriding it.

 ### Related commands

-The meaning of the `total_step` depends on the [simulator](simulator.md).
+The meaning of the `simulation_step` depends on the [simulator](simulator.md).

 ### Related files